 □When we are reviewing your appeal, we take another careful look at all of the information about your coverage request.
 We check to see if we were following all the rules when we said no to your request.
 We may contact you or your doctor or other prescriber to get more information.
-Deadlines for a "fast appeal" ☐ For fast appeals, we must give you our answer within 72 hours after we receive your appeal.
-We will give you our answer sooner if your health requires us to we will give you our answer sooner if your nearth requires us to. ☐ If we do not give you an answer within 72 hours, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization.
+Deadlines for a "fast appeal" □For fast appeals, we must give you our answer within 72 hours after we receive your appeal.

+- We will give you our answer sooner if your health requires us to.

+☐ If we do not give you an answer within 72 hours, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization.
 Section 7.6 explains the Level 2 appeals process.
-If our answer is yes to part or all of what you requested, we must provide the coverage we have agreed to provide within 72 hours after we receive your appeal.

-□ If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how you can appeal our decision.
+☐ If our answer is yes to part or all of what you requested, we must provide the coverage we - □If our answer is yes to part or all of what you requested, we must provide the coverage we have agreed to provide within 72 hours after we receive your appeal. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how you can appeal our decision.